AD83 Institutional Financial Conflict of Interest

 The COIO shall also, as deemed necessary, communicate summary information about the nature and amount of the Institutional Financial Interest, along with the ICOI Committee's findings, ICOI determination and any institutional management plan approved by the ICOI Committee to appropriate University offices.

-For questions, additional detail, or to request changes to this policy, please contact the Office of the Associate Vice President for Research, Director of the Office for Research Protections.
+For questions, for additional details, or to request changes to this policy, please contact the Office of the Associate Vice President for Research, Director of the Office for Research Protections.

 Other Policies may have specific application and should be referred to, especially: